petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-localization/adding-a-language.md

     locales.enabled=am_ET,ar_SA,fa_IR,en_US,zh_CN,ja_JP
     ```

 1. Add the language keys for your new language.
-You can do this in three ways:
+You can do this in two ways:

    - Use the [Language Override tool](#adding-language-keys-with-the-language-override-tool).
 This is the recommended method of adding new language keys since {bdg-secondary}`Liferay DXP 7.4 U4/Portal 7.4 GA8.`.

    - Use a [language module](#adding-language-keys-with-a-language-module) and write your language keys in a language.properties file.
 This method offers more control over the language settings such as writing direction and name structure.

-   - Generate translations automatically with the [Language Builder tool](./automatically-generating-translations.md).
-Some translations may not be exact and should be overridden manually with the [Language Override tool](../../../system-administration/configuring-liferay/changing-translations-with-language-override.md).

 1. Navigate to *Control Panel* &rarr; *Instance Settings* &rarr; *Localization*.
 Verify and move the new language to the current languages.
 Click *Save*.